nh0znoisung/Coffee/readme.md

 ## Future improvement
 + We can extend the instruction, such as enter `Q` to quit the program instantly, enter `H` for showing the instruction, enter `C` to show all the customer's cart up to now,...
-+ Interact with real application, call API of Messenger, Telegram, Zalo to send order status when it complete or prinNot test => Print true or false
++ Interact with real application, call API of Messenger, Telegram, Zalo to send order status when it complete.

-Chưa check phone number

-Cai Id phải là int
-t bill.
 + Add the payment function, check and call API for thrid party or bank for paying the cart
 + Data is can fetch/update from the Database Management System.